January 12, 2009

 [How many times do I need to remind you?]

-[As I have written off Osama bin Laden] you know, he's trying to set something up.
+You know, people can maybe try to write that off as, [As I have written off Osama bin Laden] you know, he's trying to set something up.
 [Obama not Osama…well, I guess both are trying to set something up]

 I'm telling you there's an enemy that would like to attack America, Americans, again.